vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 This study has strengthened the case for user research in the organization not just for the benefit of design teams but it also allowed Product Managers to know the business problems in more detail and take an informed decisions in formulating the product requirements.
 It allowed Sales folks to hone their narratives and be more client-centric when they pitch a solution to their clients.

-By end of it all I imbibed: the adoption of user research as a practice is a critical step in improving the design maturity of an organization and raising the value a designer brings to the table.
+By end of it all I imbibed that the adoption of user research as a practice is a critical step in improving the design maturity of an organization and raising the value a designer brings to the table.